tlricherson/WERA-2025/README.md

 # WERA-2025
 ## Use Data to Tell Your Story ##
-Washington Educational Research Association (WERA) Conference, December 11, 2025
+Washington Educational Research Association (WERA) Conference | December 11, 2025

 How can educators use the data they collect to create visuals that communicate information and improve student outcomes?
 There are powerful stories inside every data set, yet most meaning is never extracted